 Using competencies and job levels in career conversations is a start - but when you combine them in a matrix, managers and their reports get more out of both.
-The result, sometimes called a competency matrix, gives managers a clear view of what an individual's career track might look like.
-To keep things simple, we'll stick to calling these "career tracks."

 The easiest way to visualize this is to list competencies as rows and job levels as columns.
 The intersecting cells include a description of expectations - what someone in that role needs to do to fulfill that competency.
 This approach makes it easier for every employee to know what they need to do to fulfill a competency and reach their next job level.

-How Career Tracks Work
+How Competency Matrices Work

-Career tracks give employees and their managers a clear understanding of what it takes to get promoted.
-While competencies and levels on their own make the "what" crystal clear, bringing them together sheds light on the "how."
-In the below example, we'll look at a simplified, three-level career track that might apply to a software engineer at a startup.
+If this is your first time working with a competency matrix, think of it this way: While competencies and levels make the "what" crystal clear, bringing them together sheds light on the "how."
+In the below example, we'll look at a simplified, three-level matrix that might apply to a software engineer at a startup.

-Though this individual is being held to four separate competencies (ownership, communication, technical ability, and analytical thinking) we'll hone in on ownership for this example.
+Though this individual is being held to four separate competencies (ownership, communication, technical ability, and analytical thinking) we'll hone in on ownership to make things simple.